Custom Web Design by Rainbo Design

 Being able to modify the stylesheet of a document gives you much more flexibility in designing your JavaScript-enhanced web pages.
 Once you've mastered the functions required, it lets you create scripts that run faster and work more smoothly.
 Keep in mind that the functions shown here rely on obtaining the main stylesheet object in the variable "mySheet".
 I did this for simplicity and to adhere to a common naming convention that you'll find elsewhere on the web.
 Best practice will often require that your script examine all of the stylesheets available from the document.styleSheets object, and loop through them one by one.

 A practical application of adding a CSS rule with JavaScript would be to account for differences in CSS support among the major browsers.
 A web design feature that commonly requires using a graphics program is adding a gradient background.
-While all of the major browsers support gradients in CSS, they all do it with incompatible property names and syntax.
+While all of the major browsers now support the W3C standard for gradients in CSS, older versions do it with incompatible property names and syntax.
 Generally speaking, you should avoid browser sniffing to add custom effects, but there are times when the end justifies the means.
 So here we go.
-Click here to add the gradient background to the example <div> below.
+Click here to add the gradient background to the example div below.

 The JavaScript function to add the gradient rule is as follows: